- SAP is continually fighting against the perception that its applications are difficult to integrate.

 How SAP Does The Same Thing in Integration

 With integration solutions, the picture is quite similar.

 SAP provides people who are unable to distinguish between TCP and UDP protocols the ability to build integration solutions without writing an even single line of code.
 They can do this without even understanding of protocols.

 In the mid-2000s, this can be said to be a reasonable trade-off.
-At this point, there was just the dawn of modern WEB technology, and there was about nothing to integrate to most of SAP systems.
-However, by the end of the 2000s, we already had a massive offering of different technologies and concepts that still exponentially growing.
-In recent years, we see exponential grows of solutions aimed at integration with SAP ERP to extend its planning, reporting or any other abilities.
+At this point, there was just the dawn of modern WEB technology, and there was little to integrate to most of SAP systems.
+However, by the end of the 2000s, we already had a massive offering of different technologies and concepts that is still exponentially growing.
+In recent years, we see the growth of solutions aimed at integration with SAP ERP to extend its planning, reporting or any other abilities.
 We also have the massively increased popularity of mobile and web-based solutions that also aimed to be integrated to SAP.

 All of these tools have its requirements for integration, security, user management, performance…

 Getting to the Heart of the Problem with XI/PI/PO